hypra/gla11y/README.md

 This file describes the tool itself.

-The HOWTO.md file describes how to fix the warnings raised by the tool.
+The [HOWTO](HOWTO) file describes how to fix the warnings raised by the tool.

+The [doc/gla11y](doc/gla11y) file provides rationale for the heuristics used by gla11y.

 Installation